Self-taught baker and confectioner Valerie Gordon believes making a pie is, well, easy as pie.

 You use ingredients not normally associated with desserts, like smoked paprika.

 I love smoked paprika.
 This is really an advent of being self-trained.
 I don’t look to any limitations to what I’m allowed to do or not allowed to do.
 I might smell an ingredient or taste an ingredient and just be completely stimulated by it and I’ll think, what can I do with this, what else can I do with this.
 I learned how to bake from cookbooks.
 I’m a very, very avid cookbook reader and that really is where I go for research.
 I gather information and then I experiment and then I come to a product.

 What I’ve found is that flavors that work together can work together in a variety of forums.
 So if you can put, say, fennel and blood orange on a salad and it’s delicious, how else might you be able to use those ingredients.
 Fennel is one of those things that can be carmelized.
 Blood orange has some lovely berry, acidic and sweet notes.
 So doing something like a blood orange tart with carmelized fennel absolutely works and it’s not absurd at all!
 So I think it’s about looking at food and ingredients without limitations and trusting your own instinct and playing a little bit and seeing not what the rules are, but what tastes good.

 If someone can only buy one thing from your shops or website, what would you recommend as an introduction?

-You made a pie during your demo at the Food & Wine Festival in Palm Desert.
+You made a pie at a recent appearance at Palm Desert Food + Wine.
 Making a pie can be intimidating for non-bakers.
 What’s your one pie making tip for amateur bakers?